The Duke Wore Jeans: Production

 Steele made the film because he was contracted to Nat Cohen and Stuart Levy for one more movie.
 He says the idea of the film was his, as he always liked The Prince and the Pauper.
 "It wasn't only a chance to act a bit, it was also an opportunity to kick around new musical ideas," he wrote later.
 "I wanted to act a good part and sing show numbers."

 Steele was paid £20,000 plus 10% of the profits.

-Producer Peter Rogers says he found Steele "vain, conceited, bad mannered and the biggest crime of all, unprofessional."
+Peter Rogers says he found Steele "vain, conceited, bad mannered and the biggest crime of all, unprofessional."
 Bart pitched Rogers the idea of making a version of Oliver Twist starring Steele but Rogers did not want to work with the singer again.The producer claims he told Bart to turn the idea into a stage musical which led to Oliver!.

 Songs

-The songs in the film included:
+The songs for the film were released in 1958 by Decca on a 10-inch LP, a 7-inch EP and two 7-inch singles and, in more recent times, on compilation CDs.
+The songs in the film include: